conradakunga/Blog/_posts/2025-10-11-getting-the-system-directory-in-c-net.md

 But **not always**!
 The user can decide to install it to any other drive, perhaps `D:` or `E:`

 Further, this has (historically) been different depending on the flavour and version of the operating system.
+For example, in [Windows NT 4](https://en.wikipedia.org/wiki/Windows_NT_4.0) it was `C:\WINNT\System32`.

 In short - **you cannot make any assumptions** as to where this is.